Supplier Code of Conduct

 Workplace Respect

-IWG expects Suppliers to establish a safe, respectful, and inclusive workplace for their employees.
+IWG expects suppliers to establish a safe, respectful, and inclusive workplace for their employees.
 All employees are treated with respect and dignity.
-No employee is subject to any threats, bullying, or unlawful harassment of any type, including emotional, physical, or sexual harassment.
-IWG expects Suppliers not to discriminate against any person or group of people in its hiring and employment practices, codes of conduct, programs, services, compensation, advancement, discipline, termination, or retirement or in any other aspect of its operations or activities on the basis of that person or group of people's personal characteristics or attributes.
+No employee should be subject to any threats, bullying, or unlawful harassment of any type, including emotional, physical, or sexual harassment.
+IWG expects suppliers not to discriminate against any person or group of people in its hiring and employment practices, codes of conduct, programs, services, compensation, advancement, discipline, termination, or retirement or in any other aspect of its operations or activities on the basis of that person or group of people's personal characteristics or attributes.

 A healthy and safe workplace